-I grew up on a South African sugar cane farm in Zululand, part of a beloved, extended family in a close knit, small community.
-My grandmother had a Portmeirion tea-set, and blue and white Willow pattern plates, which I was completely and utterly in love with from the time I was born.
-My passion for beautiful floral design and Chinoiserie is a deep seated part of my make-up.
-I’ve been obsessed with painting flowers since I can consciously remember, and have spent my life researching the original naturalist masters, and honing my skill with watercolours and very fine brushes.
+“My grandmother had a Portmeirion tea-set, and blue and white Willow pattern plates, with which I was always completely and utterly in love.
+My passion for beautiful floral design and Chinoiserie is a deep-seated part of my make-up.
+Being among flowers, in a garden or florists shop, fills me with joy.
+Flowers are my greatest passion (along with my cats!), and I’ve been obsessed with painting them since I can consciously remember.
+I have spent my life researching the original naturalist masters, and honing my skill with watercolours and very fine brushes.

-I am apparently considered the rebel of the Botanical Artist’s Society, as I break their stringent rules by representing flowers with all manner of rock ‘n roll, decorative elements, instead of sticking to the old-fashioned, scientific format (which, by the way, I have never ending respect for).
+I am apparently considered the rebel of the Botanical Artist’s Society, as I break their stringent rules by representing flowers with all manner of rock ‘n roll, decorative elements, instead of sticking to the old-fashioned, scientific format (which, by the way, I have never-ending respect for).
 This I love, as anyone who knows me will testify to my goody-two-shoes personality!

 I am a wife and mother of three very busy children (a daughter and boy-and-girl twins), and live in my beloved South Africa, where the light is pure perfection.
 Juggling painting with being a Mum is a constant, guilt-inducing challenge, but luckily, there’s gin and pink wine!
-However, I am so grateful to be an artist who cannot keep up with the demand for my work, and to have the opportunity to make my passion into a career.
+However, I am so grateful to be an artist who cannot keep up with the demand for my work, and to have the opportunity to make my passion into a career.”

 Kelly’s original paintings were exhibited at the Lucy B. Campbell Gallery in Kensington, London for many years, and hang in homes around the world.